 I liked the smooth-faced, deeply-curved trigger housed in the gun's rounded trigger guard.
 It's safe when the gun bumps or drops because it doesn't fire.

-The trigger has a smooth action trigger pull.
-The trigger pulled smoothly for the double action, and the force intensified a bit just before firing.
-But it smoothened out with use.
-But with the single-action mode firing, the trigger pulled smoothly and lightly compared to other revolvers.
-The single-action fire was less pleasant than that of the more expensive revolvers.
+The trigger on the RIA Model 206 has a smooth action and pull.
+In double-action mode, the trigger pulled smoothly, with a slight increase in force just before firing.
+However, with use, it smoothened out.
+In single-action mode firing, the trigger pulled smoothly and lightly compared to other revolvers.

 Review of Handling the M2O6